 Yangon’s colonial buildings are captivatingly beautiful.
 The tarnished walls and gritty exposed brick of the city’s architectural grandeur add to its overall charm.
 A few masterpieces have already been renovated and turned into swanky restaurants and art galleries.
-For an up close and personal encounter with Myanmar’s decaying past, try getting approval to enter or at least peek inside.
+For an up-close and personal encounter with Myanmar’s decaying past, try getting approval to enter or at least peek inside.

 The Shwedagon Pagoda at night

 The Shwedagon Pagoda is special at any time of day, but its colors truly shine at dawn, dusk, and glow golden at night.
 Locals waiting to give foreigners a tour of the Shwedagon Pagoda will dish this insight.
-At certain points around the main stupa of the Shwedagon, moonlight reflects through a large 76-carat diamond nestled at the very top of it.
+At certain points around the main stupa of the Shwedagon, the moonlight reflects through a large 76-carat diamond nestled at the very top of it.
 Different colors can be seen by taking a step forward or back.

 Let Us Help You Plan Your Myanmar Trip.

 Don’t let the planning stress you out.
 Tell us your travel ideas and our travel advisors are very glad to give you suggestions and guidance for your trip planning.
 We can tailor-make your trip according to your interests and requirements, and help to create the best Myanmar vacation for you.